 Our Criminal Justice program will provide you with a combination of classroom and hands-on learning that will prepare you for a variety of career opportunities in the field of Criminal Justice.
 Here are some of the topics the Criminal Justice program will cover:

 At BTI, we’re dedicated to providing hands-on learning opportunities.
-That is why we have two externship options available to students in our Criminal Justice program.

 Our general externship allows you and an Externship Coordinator to discuss your career plans and find an externship position that is similar to your ideal job title.
 You will then complete 300 hours of on-the-job training that will allow you to hone the skills learned in class.
 Our Criminal Justice program has partnered with several local businesses and organizations to offer the best possible externship experiences.